Inflammation and repair in respiratory diseases

 Researching means answering a question, which must be relevant, innovative and feasible.
 Identifying that question is, therefore, the most important and difficult part of this process

-Chronic obstructive pulmonary disease (COPD) – also known as pulmonary emphysema or chronic bronchitis – pulmonary fibrosis, and lung cancer, are common and potentially serious respiratory diseases.
-And they are all the result of everyday interactions between environmental factors and genetic factors.
+Chronic obstructive pulmonary disease (COPD) – also known as pulmonary emphysema or chronic bronchitis – pulmonary fibrosis, bronchiectasis, and lung cancer, are common and potentially serious respiratory diseases.
+All of them are the result of interactions between environmental factors and genetic factors through the lifetime.
+We have very recently proposed the term GETomics to describe this temporal interactions (Agusti, Faner, Lancet Respiratory Medicine 2022)

-This group’s research focuses on the study of those interactions and potential translation to clinical practice, with the aim of improving the diagnosis and treatment of patients who suffer from them.
+Our research focuses on the study of those GETomic interactions and their potential translation to clinical practice, with the aim of improving the diagnosis and treatment of patients who suffer these diseases.

-To meet these goals, the group uses a combined research strategy that includes clinical information and knowledge; pulmonary function variables; quantitative thoracic imaging techniques; cellular and molecular analysis of biological samples; and analysis of the composition of exhaled air.
-Ultimately, it combines this information with advanced bioinformatic methods (systems biology, network analysis and artificial intelligence) in healthy volunteers or patients who have given their informed consent to be part of each specific research project.
+To meet these goals, the group uses a multidisciplinary translational research strategy that includes clinical information and knowledge; pulmonary function variables; quantitative thoracic imaging techniques; cellular and molecular analysis of biological samples; and analysis of the composition of exhaled air.
+This information is ultimately integrated using advanced bioinformatic methods (systems biology, network analysis and artificial intelligence).

 Finally, thanks to its research, it has found that an abnormal immune response is a key mechanism in many respiratory diseases.